 House sitting can be an excellent way to save money on lodging or make some extra cash.
 However, it’s essential to budget for the hidden costs that come with house sitting.
 These expenses can include unexpected home maintenance costs, transportation expenses, pet care expenses, utility and household bills, and unexpected emergencies.

 To budget for these expenses, start by researching the area you’ll be staying in and the types of expenses you may incur.
-Discuss these costs with the homeowner before starting your house sitting gig and ask if they have any suggestions for minimizing these expenses.
+Discuss these costs with the homeowner before starting your house-sitting gig and ask if they have any suggestions for minimizing these expenses.
 Finally, make sure to have an emergency fund set aside in case of unexpected expenses.

 Remember, you can always refuse the house sit if you are uncomfortable having to pay for expenses that may incur during your house sit.

-By taking these steps, you can ensure that your house sitting experience is both enjoyable and financially responsible.
+By taking these steps, you can ensure that your house-sitting experience is both enjoyable and financially responsible.

 Note: My husband and I have been house sitting for over 12 years.
-Other than our food, entertainment, and transportation, any out-of-pocket money towards pet care, maintenance, and repairs have either been taken care of by the owners or we have been reimbursed.
+Other than our food, entertainment, and transportation, any out-of-pocket money towards pet care, maintenance, and repairs has either been taken care of by the owners or we have been reimbursed.

 After all, you are looking after their home and/or pets while they are away; you are offering them peace of mind.
 You shouldn’t have to pay for these items unless they are predetermined.